argoproj-labs/terraform-provider-argocd/docs/index.md

 - `exec` (Block List, Max: 1) Configuration block to use an [exec-based credential plugin](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#client-go-credential-plugins), e.g. call an external command to receive user credentials. (see [below for nested schema](#nestedblock--kubernetes--exec))
 - `host` (String) The hostname (in form of URI) of the Kubernetes API.
 Can be sourced from `KUBE_HOST`.
 - `insecure` (Boolean) Whether server should be accessed without verifying the TLS certificate.
 Can be sourced from `KUBE_INSECURE`.
-- `password` (String) The password to use for HTTP basic authentication when accessing the Kubernetes API.
+- `password` (String, Sensitive) The password to use for HTTP basic authentication when accessing the Kubernetes API.
 Can be sourced from `KUBE_PASSWORD`.
-- `token` (String) Token to authenticate an service account.
+- `token` (String, Sensitive) Token to authenticate an service account.
 Can be sourced from `KUBE_TOKEN`.
 - `username` (String) The username to use for HTTP basic authentication when accessing the Kubernetes API.
 Can be sourced from `KUBE_USER`.

 <a id="nestedblock--kubernetes--exec"></a>